4 July – 5 September 2013

 – The exhibition is supported by the Whitechapel Gallery Future Fund with additional support from the Danish Arts Council Committee for International Visual Arts, Embassy of Mexico in the United Kingdom, Embassy of the United States in the United Kingdom, Outset Contemporary Art Fund and SAHA, Istanbul.

--The Spirit of Utopia has been conceived jointly by Director Iwona Blazwick; Curators Daniel F. Herrmann, Kirsty Ogg and Nayia Yiakoumaki and Head of Education and Public Programmes Sofia Victorino.
+-The Spirit of Utopia has been conceived jointly by former Director Iwona Blazwick; Curators Daniel F. Herrmann, Kirsty Ogg and Nayia Yiakoumaki and Head of Education and Public Programmes Sofia Victorino.
 With assistance by Habda Rashid.

 – The Spirit of Utopia is accompanied by an online catalogue.